-This ebook, An Alexander Technique Approach to Mandolin Technique, is published in a PDF format.
-It is very detailed and practical, and it will give you the physical tools you need to take the limits off of your ability to create the accurate mandolin technique you want without sacrificing your body.
+This ebook, An Alexander Technique Approach to Classical Guitar Technique, is published in a PDF format.
+It is very detailed and practical, and it will give you the physical tools you need to take the limits off of your ability to create the accurate guitar technique you want without sacrificing your body.

 This ebook is also for sale on all AMAZON websites in a KINDLE format.

 Located in Albuquerque, New Mexico, U.S.A.
 (MOVEMENT THERAPY)